Ultrawipf/OpenFFBoard/README.md

 Updates often require matching firmware and GUI versions!

 ## Documentation
-Documentation will be added in the [GitHub Wiki](https://github.com/Ultrawipf/OpenFFBoard/wiki).
+Documentation will be updated in the [GitHub Wiki](https://github.com/Ultrawipf/OpenFFBoard/wiki).

 Available commands are listed on the [Commands wiki page](https://github.com/Ultrawipf/OpenFFBoard/wiki/Commands)